Mi-Py-1/Safeguarding/README.md

 Hero Section: utilised the hero image and styled with similar styles from navbar and footer.
 I experimented with adding some coial media links to the edges of the hero text however even after completing this I did not like the appearance of them so I removed them.

+Introduction and embedded youtube videos: I added these in order to support the introduction and provide links to further information simultaneously.

+Carousel: added to provide more of a visual navigation on the homepage to other areas of the site.

 Footer: I added a basic navbar and included the font awesome icon to base the other information around.
 I added another "contact me" button and included some links for policy and copywrite information.
 I styled these and used copilot to support spacing.